Skip to main content

 Save the client's IP address

-To receive the client IP address, add an X-Forwarded-For header or add a TCP → PROXY rule.
+To receive the client IP address, add an X-Forwarded-For header or a TCP → PROXY rule.

 Without specifying an annotation, the balancer passes only the original body of the HTTP request to the server, replacing the client's IP address with its own.

-To ensure that servers receive this information for correct operation or analysis, include an X-Forwarded-For header in the request to the server, use the annotation:
+To ensure that servers receive this information for correct operation or analysis, include an X-Forwarded-For header in the request to the server.
+To do this, add an annotation to the Gateway object manifest:

 loadbalancer.openstack.org/x-forwarded-for: "true"